 Chocolate, waffles, fries, and beer… the four main food groups of Brussels!
 You can find these delicacies all over the city, but here are some of the best.

-Chez Leon: This family-owned restaurant opened in 1893 and is the gem of Brussels.
-For under fifteen euro, you can try the best of traditional Brussels cuisine (the mussels are a must-try).
+Chez Leon: This family-owned restaurant opened in 1893 and that is the gem of Brussels.
+For below fifteen euro, you can try the best of traditional Brussels cuisine (the mussels are a must-try).

 Peck 47: A cozy café with delicious sweet and savory options for brunch.
 Peck 47 is most known for its savory waffles and steaming hot lattes.